Nioh 3: Setting and characters

-In 1622, Edo Castle stands on the brink of the protagonist Tokugawa Takechiyo's imminent appointment as the next shogun.
-Takechiyo's younger brother, Tokugawa Kunimatsu, consumed by hatred toward his brother's succession, falls into darkness.
+In 1622, Edo Castle stands on the brink of the protagonist Tokugawa Takechiyo's imminent appointment as the next Shogun.
+Takechiyo's younger brother, Tokugawa Kunimatsu, consumed by hatred toward his sibling's succession, falls into darkness.
 Empowered by a sinister force, he leads a horde of yokai in a fierce assault against Takechiyo.
 The era of peace suddenly turns into hell, and in dire straits, Takechiyo transcends time to change fate and save Japan through the mysterious power of his guardian spirit, Kusanagi.

-Over the course of their journey, apart from the Edo period, Takechiyo will also venture into the Sengoku and Heian eras, encountering both returning and new historical characters such as Himiko, Saito Fuku (who is now the protagonist's wet nurse and Onmyo magic mentor), Hattori Hanzo, Honda Tadakatsu, Minamoto no Yoshitsune and Yagyu Munenori.
-Takechiyo will also come into conflict with individuals such as Takeda Shingen and Minamoto no Yoritomo.
+Over the course of their journey, apart from the early Edo period, Takechiyo also ventures into the Sengoku, Heian and Bakumatsu eras, encountering both returning and new historical characters such as Himiko, Saito Fuku (who is now the protagonist's wet nurse and Onmyo magic mentor), Hattori Hanzo, Honda Tadakatsu, Minamoto no Yoshitsune, Yagyu Munenori and Takasugi Shinsaku.
+Takechiyo also comes into conflict with individuals such as Takeda Shingen, Minamoto no Yoritomo, Okita Sōji and Tokugawa Yoshinobu.